 Configuring the connection

 In the side bar on the left are a number of tabs.
-There is a setup section and there are import and export goals.
+There is a setup section as well as import and export goals.
 Goals can be activated or deactivated with the checkbox in front of the name.
-Multiple goals can be added by using the [Add goal] button at the bottom of the page and you can delete or copy goals by hovering over them and selecting the "x" respectively copy icon.
+You can add multiple goals by using the [Add goal] button at the bottom of the page.
+You can delete or copy goals by hovering over them and selecting the "x" or copy icon.

 Setup and run

-This is where you set up the authentication that will allow BlueConic to connect to the cloud-based WhatCounts platform.
+This is where you set up the authentication that enbles BlueConic to connect to the cloud-based WhatCounts platform.

 - Enter your parent account - the same realm you need when logging in at WhatCounts.